Bawangx/Bawangx/README.md

 My core is C# and .NET — but my mindset is strategy.

 - 💡 Focused on enterprise-grade backend development
-- ⚙️ Tech: ASP.NET Core MVC, EF Core, SQL Server, Stripe API
+- ⚙️ Tech: ASP.NET Core MVC, EF Core, SQL Server, MySQL, Stripe API
 - 🧠 MBTI: INTJ-A | Temperament: Choleric-Melancholic
 - 🔐 Passion for security, scalability, and clean architecture
 - 🎯 "No noise.
 Just systems that work."